-AIO_TrackingStart channelNumber,ProportionalGain [,IntegralGain [,DifferentialGain]]
+AIO TrackingStart channelNumber,ProportionalGain [,IntegralGain [,DifferentialGain]]

-Parameters Channel Number Integer expression from 1 to 8 representing the channel number of analog I/O which the distance sensor to be used is connected.
-ProportionalGain Real value (less than 50 except 0) representing a proportional gain of the distance tracking function.
+Specify the channel number of the analog I/O to which the distance sensor used is connected as an integer value from 1 to 8.

+ProportionalGain

+Specify the proportional gain of the distance tracking function as a positive real number less than or equal to 50, excluding 0.
 Optimum value differs depending on the robot motion speed or workpiece shape.
 Therefore, the value needs to be set depending on the using environment.

-IntegralGain Real value (less than 100) representing an integral gain of the distance tracking function.
-Optional.
+IntegralGain

+Specify the integral gain of the distance tracking function as a positive real number less than or equal to 100.
+The value can be omitted.
 If omitted, "0" is set.
 To increase accuracy of the distance tracking, adjust the integral gain.

-DifferentialGain Real value (less than 100) representing a differential gain of the distance tracking function.
-Optional.
+DifferentialGain

+Specify the derivative gain of the distance tracking function as a positive real number less than or equal to 100.
+The value can be omitted.
 If omitted, "0" is set.
 To increase accuracy of the distance tracking, adjust the differential gain.

-The distance tracking function controls the robot so that a constant distance can be kept between the robot and the workpiece using the value measured by distance sensor which is connected to the analog I/O. Direction of the robot axis to be controlled is specified by the "Axis to execute the distance tracking function" parameter of AIO_TrackingSet.
+The distance tracking function controls the robot so that a constant distance can be kept between the robot and the workpiece using the value measured by distance sensor which is connected to the analog I/O.

+Direction of the robot axis to be controlled is specified by the "Axis to execute the distance tracking function" parameter of AIO_TrackingSet.
 If the kept distance is set as "reference value", the measured value by the distance sensor when executing the command will be the reference value.